 It is the responsibility of the Board of Directors and the GHRC Committee to regularly evaluate the overall efficiency of the Board of Directors and its various committees.
 In connection with such evaluations by the Board of Directors, the performance of the Board of Directors as a whole as well as the performance of each individual director is evaluated and reviewed on an annual basis.
 The evaluation by the Board of Directors takes into account (i) in the case of the Board of Directors, the Board of Directors charter and (ii) in the case of an individual director, the applicable position description(s), as well as the competencies and skills each individual director is expected to contribute to the Board of Directors.
 The GHRC Committee assesses the contribution of individual directors on an ongoing basis and in light of the opportunities and risks facing Goodfood, the competencies, skills and qualities required of directors.
-As part of its mandate, the GHRC Committee develops long-term plans for the composition of the Board, as well as ensures that an appropriate system is in place to evaluate the effectiveness of the Board as a whole and its various committees.
+As part of its mandate, the GHRC Committee develops long-term plans for the composition of the Board as a whole and its various committees.
 Director Term Limits.

 The Company does not have a policy that limits the term of the directors on its Board of Directors and has not provided other mechanisms of board renewal.
 At this time, the Board of Directors does not believe that it is in the best interest of the Company to establish a term limit of the director's mandate or the mandatory retirement age.
 The Board of Directors is of the opinion that term limits may disadvantage the Company through the loss of beneficial contributions of directors who have developed increasing knowledge of the Company, its operation and the industry over a period of time.
-Furthermore, the GHRC Committee periodically reviews the composition of the Board of Directors and its committees, to determine "relatedness" as well as the profile of the Board of Directors (such as age, disciplines, geographical representation, etc.) so as to ensure that the Board of Directors is comprised of members who facilitate effective decision-making.
+Furthermore, the GHRC Committee periodically reviews the composition of the Board of Directors (such as age, disciplines, geographical representation, etc.) so as to ensure that the Board of Directors is comprised of members who facilitate effective decision-making.